JanHerca/urantiapedia/output/wikijs/en/article/Merlyn_Cox/More_Lessons_from_the_Birds_and_Bees.md

 _But is this any way to run a business?_

 I'm reminded of a book by Robert Greenleaf, entitled “Servant Leadership.” [^2] Greenleaf was not a pastor or theologian.
-For thirty-five years, he headed up management research for the world's largest corporation, A.T.\&T. In fact, he started the management research and training movement.
+For thirty-five years, he headed up management research for the world's largest corporation, A.T.&T. In fact, he started the management research and training movement.

 Greenleaf's thesis, drawn from years of experience, was that servant leadership was not simply a vague and lofty ideal, it was a pragmatic necessity, and increasingly it is becoming the only kind of leadership people will accept.